dinde451/jarr.d1/Jarulfs_Guide.md

 6 Most chests, barrels, pods and urns have an ilvl equal to 2·dlvl, although some have it equal to dlvl.
 Those that have the ilvl equal to dlvl will only generate potions and scrolls (and oils in Hellfire).
-See chapter 3.8.1 for more information.
+See CHAPTER_LINK_what-is-dropped for more information.
 Items created with an ilvl = dlvl are referred to as *special items* in this chapter.

 Level of mini dungeons\!\!\!\!